The Pros and Cons of Today’s Appraisal Methods

 There are pros and cons to each method, and it’s up to managers to ultimately decide how to best help their employees succeed.

 Just like with movie reviews, formal ratings assigned at an annual review likely don’t take into account all of the content.
 Often, too much emphasis is put on the most recent events.
 So if a recent negative event is top of mind for the manager, the employee’s success of six months earlier will not be as prominent.
 As such, there’s a good possibility of conflict — some push and pull — during the meeting (after all, it’s a human being who’s being rated).

 Still, the formal yearly rating process, or review, provides dedicated time for manager and employee to discuss career points, as well as areas of achievement and improvement.
 Formal ratings require strong assessment on the manager’s part, and they keep things transparent — both of which are pros.

-In the best cases, these ratings work to motivate employees to reach the highest level, and to show them a clear path to success and promotion.
+In the best cases, these type of appraisal systems work to motivate employees to reach the highest level, and to show them a clear path to success and promotion.
 In the worst cases, they cause anxiety and stress on both sides, and involve a lot of time and energy.

 With shadow ratings, there are still performance ratings, but they aren’t shared with the employee.
 This method lacks transparency and doesn’t provide employees with a clear understanding of what they need to do to succeed in their careers.